git-cola/git-cola/ideas.md

-- Make tab select the first item in the completion list

 - replace QMessagebox with custom widgets so we can save their sizes and make them have sensible behavior: resizable, better initial size, have the details shown by default.